companieshouse/dapperdox.developer.ch.gov.uk/assets/sections/manipulate-company-data-api-filing/templates/guides/overview.md

 - `Transactions API`.
 This API provides the generic model that encapsulates all other API Filing services.
 A transaction is best thought of as an envelope for one or more data changes or forms.
 - `Registered Office Address (ROA) API`.
 This API provides the specific ROA data change functionality.
 An ROA data change can be added to a transaction before the transaction is submitted to Companies House.
 - `Insolvency API`.
-This API provides the specific Insolvency data change functionality - for example to open an insolveny case and appoint an insolvency practitioner (equivalent to the paper '600' form).
-An Insolvency data change can be added to a transaction before the transaction is submitted to Companies House.
+This API provides the specific insolvency data change functionality - for example to open an insolvency case and appoint an insolvency practitioner (equivalent to the paper '600' form).
+An insolvency data change can be added to a transaction before the transaction is submitted to Companies House.

 # Authentication